TL;DR

 To grasp the scale of the challenge, we must first understand the crucial difference between living longer and living healthier for longer.

-'Healthy lifespan', or Health-Adjusted Life Expectancy (HALE), is a term used by public health bodies like the World Health Organization and the Office for National Statistics (ONS).
+'Healthy lifespan', or Health-Adjusted Life Expectancy (HALE), is a term used by public health bodies like the World Health Organisation and the Office for National Statistics (ONS).
 It doesn't just measure how long you're expected to live; it measures how many of those years are likely to be lived in "good" or "very good" health, free from limiting illness or disability.

 The gap between these two figures represents the average time a person will spend living with health problems, often chronic in nature, which can severely impact their independence, career, and personal enjoyment.